julienw/calendar-server/README.md

 ### POST `/users`

+Required: the header `Authorization` that identifies a user.
+Only the master user can create more users.

 This creates a new user.
-This doesn't need any authentication.

 #### Input